March 2022 Update

 I focus my attention on the two leading amateur rankings, the Scratch Players World Amateur Ranking (SPWAR) and the World Amateur Golf Ranking (WAGR).
 I favour the SPWAR over the WAGR as I believe it has a better overall methodology.
 For more information on the two rankings please see Appendix 2 below.

-If the movement shown in one of the tables below is negative a player is moving up the ranking and if they are positive they have fallen during the period.
+If the movement shown in one of the tables below is negative a player is moving up the ranking whilst if it is positive they will have fallen during the period.

 The table below shows the Top 30 GB&I players in the SPWAR as well as their ranking movement in the year to date.

 The table below shows the Top 30 GB&I players in the WAGR as well as their ranking movement in the year to date.